Increasing & Decreasing Functions

 Recall that upward sloping straight lines have a positive gradient whereas downward sloping straight lines have a negative gradient.
 The same applies to curves.
 Gradients on a curve are always changing but an upward sloping curve has a positive gradient and a downward sloping curve has a negative gradient.

 Recall the graph of .
 You will notice that for positive x, the graph has a positive gradient; for negative x the graph has a negative gradient; and for x=0 the gradient is also 0.

 This can be seen from the gradient function .
 Find out more about differentiating.
 2x is positive when x is positive, negative when x is negative and 0 when x is 0.

 Example 1– Find the range of values of x for which the graph of has a positive gradient.

 Differentiating y gives .
 This is positive when , i.e. when 2x is greater than 5.
 This gives the solution .

-Example 2 – Explain why the graph of is never negative.
+Example 2 – Explain why the gradient of is never negative.

 You can see from the graph of x cubed that it never has a negative gradient but we show it using differentiation.

 which is 3 lots of a square number.
 Irrespective of the value of x that is put in, this number will always be positive.